-Nahles told the Funke Mediengruppe newspaper chain the blueprint agreed with conservatives contained good measures, including plans to boost pensions, phase out a solidarity tax imposed to help poorer eastern states, and avert an upper limit on migration.
+Nahles told the Funke Mediengruppe newspaper chain the blueprint agreed with conservatives would benefit members by boosting pensions, phasing out a solidarity tax imposed to help poorer eastern states, and averting an upper limit on migration.

 While she conceded the SPD had not won all its demands in the negotiations, including a call for a universal health insurance, she said other important projects were within reach.

 The SPD's youth and left wings oppose coalition talks and say the blueprint does not contain enough SPD hallmarks.

 A Forsa poll published on Thursday showed the SPD slipping to 18 percent, below the 20.5 percent it achieved in September's election.
 Support for Merkel's CDU/CSU bloc rose to 34 percent, slightly above its election result of 32.9 percent.